MicrosoftDocs/learn/learn-pr/azure/distribute-load-with-traffic-manager/includes/3-exercise-priority-routing.md

     The address for the Traffic Manager profile should match the West US 2 web app.

-1. Navigate to the Traffic Manager profiles Fully Qualified Domain Name (FQDN), your request will be routed to the endpoint that responds with the highest priority.
+1. Go to the Traffic Manager profile's fully qualified domain name (FQDN).
+Your request is routed to the endpoint that responds with the highest priority.

     ```bash
     echo http://$(az network traffic-manager profile show \